FOREX-Dollar in doldrums as euro near 9-month peak, yen bounces

 Money market traders see only two more quarter point rate hikes by the Fed to a peak of around 5% by June, with two quarter point cuts following before year-end.
 The Fed itself has insisted 75 basis points of more tightening is likely on the way.

-The dollar-yen pair declined to as low as 127.215, the weakest since May, in the run-up to the Bank of Japan's policy review last week amid rising bets for an end to stimulus.
-However, the central bank stood its ground and kept policy unchanged, giving the dollar some respite.
+Last week, the dollar fell as low as 127.215 yen, its weakest since May, before a Bank of Japan policy review as investors bet the BOJ would begin to end its stimulus programme.
+The BOJ, however, left policy unchanged, giving the dollar some respite.

 Many, though, continue to expect a hawkish shift by the BOJ this year, as policymakers continue to tweak policy in order to extend the life of the yield curve control (YCC) mechanism, which pins short-term rates at -0.1% and keeps 10-year yields in a band around zero.